Yalda Night: Customs and traditions

 References to other older festivals held around the winter solstice are known from both Middle Persian texts as well as texts of the early Islamic period.
 In the 10th century, Al-Biruni mentions the mid-year festival (Maidyarem Gahanbar) that ran from 11-15 Dae.
-This festival is generally assumed to have been originally on the winter solstice, and which gradually shifted through the introduction of intercalation.^{cf. } Al-Biruni also records an Adar Jashan festival of fire celebrated on the intersection of Adar day (9th) of Adar month (9th), which is the last autumn month.
+This festival is generally assumed to have been originally on the winter solstice, and which gradually shifted through the introduction of intercalation.^{cf. } Al-Biruni also records an Adar Jashan festival of fire celebrated on the intersection of Adar day (9th) of Azar (9th), which is the last autumn month.
 This was probably the same as the fire festival called Shahrevaragan (Shahrivar day of Shahrivar month), which marked the beginning of winter in Tokarestan.
 In 1979, journalist Hashem Razi theorized that Mehregan — the day-name festival of Mithra that in pre-Islamic times was celebrated on the autumn equinox and is today still celebrated in the autumn — had in early Islamic times shifted to the winter solstice.
 Razi based his hypothesis on the fact that some of the poetry of the early Islamic era refers to Mihragan in connection with snow and cold.
 Razi's theory has a significant following on the Internet, but while Razi's documentation has been academically accepted, his adduction has not.
 Sufism's Chella, which is a 40-day period of retreat and fasting, is also unrelated to winter solstice festival.

 Food plays a central role in the present-day form of the celebrations.
 In most parts of Iran the extended family come together and enjoy a fine dinner.
 A wide variety of fruits and sweetmeats specifically prepared or kept for this night are served.
 Foods common to the celebration include watermelon, pomegranate, nuts, and dried fruit.
 These items and more are commonly placed on a korsi, which people sit around.
 In some areas it is custom that forty varieties of edibles should be served during the ceremony of the night of Chelleh.

 Light-hearted superstitions run high on the night of Chelleh.
 These superstitions, however, are primarily associated with consumption.
 For instance, it is believed that consuming watermelons on the night of Chelleh will ensure the health and well-being of the individual during the months of summer by protecting him from falling victim to excessive heat or disease produced by hot humors.
-In Khorasan, there is a belief that whoever eats carrots, pears, pomegranates, and green olives will be protected against the harmful bite of insects, especially scorpions.
-Eating garlic on this night protects one against pains in the joints.
+In Khorasan, there is a belief that whoever eats carrots, pears, pomegranates, and green olives will be protected against the harmful bite of insects, especially scorpions, and that eating garlic on this night protects one against pains in the joints.

-In khorasan, one of the attractive ceremony was and still is preparing Kafbikh a kind of traditional Iranian sweet is made in Khorasan, specially in the cities of Gonabad and Birjand.
-This is made for Yalda.
+In Khorasan, a popular ceremony associated with Yalda is preparing kafbikh, a kind of traditional Iranian sweet made in Khorasan, especially in the cities of Gonabad and Birjand.